Yasso 800s Guide: How To + Marathon Time Predictor

 A great marathon workout can be implemented in most of the long runs you are already doing.

-For this workout, set off on your long run as you normally would.
-However, for the last 30-60 mins, you are going to increase the pace to your marathon pace.
-An example for our 3 hour marathoner could look like this:
+Set off on your long run as you normally would.
+However, for the last 30-60 mins, you will increase the pace to your marathon pace.
+An example of our 3 hour marathoner could look like this:

 10 miles at easy/moderate pace (7:30-8:00 per mile)